The ECG leads: Electrodes, limb leads, chest (precordial) leads and the 12-Lead ECG

 Before discussing the ECG leads and various lead systems, we need to clarify the difference between ECG leads and ECG electrodes.
-An electrode is a conductive pad that is attached to the skin and enables recording of electrical currents.
-An ECG lead is a graphical description of the electrical activity of the heart and it is created by analysing several electrodes.
-In other words, each ECG lead is computed by analysing the electrical currents detected by several electrodes.
+An electrode is a conductive pad that is attached to the skin and enables the recording of electrical currents.
+An ECG lead is a graphical description of the electrical activity of the heart and it is created by analyzing several electrodes.
+In other words, each ECG lead is computed by analyzing the electrical currents detected by several electrodes.
 The standard ECG – which is referred to as a 12-lead ECG since it includes 12 leads – is obtained using 10 electrodes.
-These 12 leads consists of two sets of ECG leads: limb leads and chest leads.
+These 12 leads consist of two sets of ECG leads: limb leads and chest leads.
 The chest leads may also be referred to as precordial leads.
 This article will discuss the ECG leads in detail and no prior knowledge is required.
 Note that the terms unipolar leads and bipolar leads are not recommended because all ECG leads are bipolar, since they compare electrical currents in two measurement points.

-Electrophysiological basis of the ECG leads
+The electrophysiological basis of the ECG leads

 The 12-lead ECG

 Numerous ECG lead systems and constellations of leads have been tested but the standard 12-lead ECG is still the most used and the most important lead system to master.
 The 12-lead ECG offers outstanding possibilities to diagnose abnormalities.
-Importantly, the vast majority of recommended ECG criteria (e.g criteria for acute myocardial infarction) have been derived and validated using the 12-lead ECG.
+Importantly, the vast majority of recommended ECG criteria (e.g. criteria for acute myocardial infarction) have been derived and validated using the 12-lead ECG.

 The 12-lead ECG displays, as the name implies, 12 leads which are derived by means of 10 electrodes.
-Three of these leads are easy to understand, since they are simply the result of comparing electrical potentials recorded by two electrodes; one electrode is exploring, while the other is a reference electrode.
+Three of these leads are easy to understand since they are simply the result of comparing electrical potentials recorded by two electrodes; one electrode is exploring, while the other is a reference electrode.
 In the remaining 9 leads the exploring electrode is still just one electrode but the reference is obtained by combining two or three electrodes.

 The ECG paper